deepakgairola2003/pipelined_processor/README.md

 processor.v contains the code for the datapath <br> processortb.v contains testbench with an example. <br>
 The waveform is shown in waveform of pipelined processor <br>
+Images of datapath and explanation of various instructions as well as architecture is present in 'Images' file

 To run use these command in terminal <br>
 <ol>